damtharvey/reu2023/README.md

 # TREU 2023

-## Note: Due to formatting inconsistencies, these notebooks are meant to be run with Jupyter Notebook and not Google Colab.
-If you run them with Google Colab, the functionality will be the same, but the formatting may not.
-You may also need to figure out a way to load the required images in Colab.
-See below for instructions on how to install and run Jupyter Notebook with Anaconda or Miniconda.
+## Note: See below for instructions on how to install and run Jupyter Notebook with Anaconda or Miniconda.

 # Installing Anaconda:
 We recommend using Anaconda or Miniconda to manage your Python environments.